 The Parent Advisory Council (PAC) is an organization for all parents and guardians of SMS students.
 The council has several major goals: to support the learning opportunities for students, to facilitate communication among the school, home and community, to learn about adolescent educational issues, and to foster parental involvement.
+PAC is a parent organization which provides services and support to the school and a place to discuss topics relevant to parents.
 Meetings, which are announced in the newsletter, website, or e-mails, are scheduled on a regular basis.
 We warmly invite all parents/guardians to attend each meeting.

-PROTECTION of PUPIL RIGHTS (Policy #2132)
+PROTECTION of PUPIL RIGHTS